yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 - Reduce query parallelism.
 - If needed, set the driver execution to "sync" rather than "async" to serialize queries.

-If your cluster generates this alert but isn’t under a very large workload, contact {{%support-cloud%}}.
+If your cluster generates this alert but isn’t under a very large workload, contact {{% support-cloud %}}.

 ### Billing alerts